Runningsoftware/Phantom-Runner/README.md

 Phantom-Runner
 ==============

-An Android running app with the interesting idea of running agains yourself.
+An Android running app with the interesting idea of running against yourself.